-We’ve written a detailed buyers guide reviewing the best beginner acoustic guitars under $300 here.
+We’ve written a detailed buyers guide reviewing the best beginner acoustic guitars.
 Give it a read to see our top 10 picks in this category.

 Here are some acoustics with solid wood tops and laminate back and sides:

 This price point also has slightly upgraded components such as bridge, nut, tuners, and fingerboard.
-See our buyers guide to acoustic guitars under $500 here for more examples of available models in this category.
+See this list of the best acoustic guitars under $500 for more examples of available models in this category.

 Popular models in this category:

 - Taylor 310 – Probably the best solid wood guitar for the money.